 - Domestic Violence: Any history of domestic violence, whether directed at the child or the other parent, raises serious concerns about a parent's fitness.

 - Child Abuse or Neglect: Evidence of child abuse or neglect is a decisive factor in declaring a parent unfit for custody.

 - Mental Health Issues: If a parent's mental health condition poses a risk to the child's well-being, the court may deem them unfit.

 - Criminal Activity: Involvement in criminal activities can also be a factor in assessing parental fitness.

 What Age Can a Child Choose Which Parent to Live with in NY?

 In New York, a child's preference as to which parent they wish to live with is a factor that is considered important in any case.
 However, if the child is 13 or older, their choice is even more highly considered by the court.

-Generally, the judge will evaluate the child’s maturity level to ascertain whether the child could be easily manipulated by their parents’ preference.
+Generally, the judge will evaluate the child's maturity level to ascertain whether their parents' preference could easily manipulate the child.